pubnub/objective-c/iOS/README.md

                  }];

 ## APNS Methods
+**Be sure you enabled APNS in your admin under the option "Mobile Push".
+If you don't, it won't work!**

 PubNub provides the ability to send APNS push notifications from any client (iOS, Android, Java, Ruby, etc) using the native PubNub publish() mechanism.
 APNS push notifications can only be received on supported iOS devices (iPad, iPhone, etc).

 Normally, when you publish a message, it stays on the PubNub network, and is only accessible by native PubNub subscribers.
 If you want that same message to be recieved on an iOS device via APNS, you must first associate the PubNub channel with the destination device's device ID (also known as a push token).